Mathnerd314/stroscot/docs/Commentary/Checklist.rst

 * fast, efficient standard libraries similar to hand-tuned code (but missing many features, see also Boost)
 * templates, efficient at runtime but slow at compile time
 * memory unsafe like C, although smart pointers and RAII make this a little better.
+* Hard to debug, there is GDB, valgrind but really rr is the only way to track some errors down
 * paradigm: imperative

 6. PHP